Stephanie Abrams: Career

-Abrams is now a co-host of AMHQ with Jen Carfagno and Jim Cantore.
+Abrams is now a co-host of America’s Morning Headquarters with Jim Cantore and Jordan Steele, as well as the co-host of Pattrn with Steele.

 Memberships

 Abrams is a member of the National Weather Association (NWA) and the American Meteorological Society (AMS) and was president of the North Florida chapter of the AMS from 2002 to 2003.
 She holds the seal of approval from the AMS.

 In popular culture

 In 2014 Abrams had a cameo appearance as herself in the film Sharknado 2: The Second One.